Everyone’s talking about it, and now Pokemon Go has made its way onto the pages of W&WD.

 Of course, anything popular enough to be deemed a craze will always have its downsides, too.
 Amid reports of misadventures like muggings and minor car accidents, it’s important to communicate to your stakeholders the importance of remaining aware of one’s surroundings.There are also a few precautions that system owners may want to consider: Because some especially avid Pokemon players are willing to go to great lengths to “catch ‘em all,” (and there are a whole host of water Pokemon that hang out by water bodies), make sure you don’t have to catch any master Pokemon trainers wandering around unsafe areas near your facilities.
 Educate the public on safe vs. unsafe Pokemon-ing.

-Lastly, we want to hear from you: Has your organization tried Pokemon Go; and if so, are you considering integrating it into any special projects or ongoing efforts?
-Email email@example.com or Tweet us @WWDMag.
+Lastly, we want to hear from you: Has your organization tried Pokemon Go; and if so, are you considering integrating it or any other types of gaming into any special projects or ongoing efforts?
+Email [email protected] or Tweet us @WWDMag.